villadora/express-http-proxy/README.md

-You can also intercept the response get by proxy before send it back to the client:
+You can also intercept the response get by proxy before send it back to the client, or change the request options before it get sent to target:

 ```js
 app.use('/proxy', proxy('www.google.com', {